Comfy Sacks Home Theater Bean Bag Chairs

 You can get the Comfy Sacks home theater bean bag chairs in sizes ranging from 3- to 8-foot lengths.
 There are also “sacks” and “loungers”.
 The loungers are more oval in shape, while the sacks are round.
 We opted for two 5-foot loungers, which came in at around 5 ft. x 3 ft.
 They also stand about 3 ft. high.
 The Comfy Sacks use either a microsuede or pebble fabric.
 The microsuede is a soft machine-washable polyester that holds up and has a lot of history in the furniture industry.
 You can even out the microsuede cover in the washing machine when needed.
 There are 11 different microsuede color options.

 The other cover style is the premium pebble fabric.
 Available in two colors (red and chocolate), pebble is a machine-washable 100% nylon fabric that is textured in a mosaic pattern.
 It feels a bit more velvety and has a brighter look over the microsuede.
 It maintains breathability, however, so it’s a decent option if you want the upgrade.
-Adding it to the 5ft Lounger would raise the price about $40.
+Adding it to the 5ft Lounger would raise the price by about $40.

 Opening Up the Comfy Sacks Home Theater Bean Bag Chairs